LarryLester42.com

 In 2006, the former sports editor for the New York Amsterdam News, Solomon White was elected to the National Baseball Hall of Fame in Cooperstown, NY.

-Click below to read articles about Sol White's Gravestone Dedication at Frederick Douglass Memorial Park Cemetery on May 10, 2014.
+Click below to read articles about Sol White's Gravestone Dedication at Frederick Douglass Memorial Park Cemetery on 10 May 2014.
 The local planning committee included SABR members Ralph Carhart, James Drury, Jeremy Krock, Peter Mancuso, Philip Ross, John Thorn, and Patricia Willis (CEO of Friends of Frederick Douglass Memorial Park).
 Special "Thanks" to the Heat Drum Corp from St. Philips Baptist Church, singers Brandon Stradford and Lloyd Miller, and saxophonist Justin Tinker.

 Sol White's Genealogy Research by Jim Overmyer